BAL-Looping Framework Glossary

 The PTD has two channels: an outgoing channel (o-series) for sending messages and an incoming channel (i-series) for receiving them.

-The outgoing channel begins with a configuration of neuronal proxies active in the BAL and converts them into a message that can be sent out.
+The outgoing channel begins with a configuration of neuronal proxies active in the BAL and converts them into a linear series of signs that can be sent out as a message.
 In humans, this message might be speech, writing, or a gesture.
 The process ends in muscle movements that produce the signal.

 The incoming channel starts with the raw signal: sound waves when hearing speech, or visual symbols when reading.
 These arrive as a linear stream of discrete elements, which are then combined back into a proxy configuration in the BAL.
 The message is always coded in linear form for transmission, but the result is always a multidimensional structure the BAL can work with directly.
 Once this structure is formed, meaning has been transferred.